nwthomas/burning-heart/README.md

 # Burning Heart

-A charitable donation app using the Stripe API and written in React Native, Styled Components, and Express.js
+A charitable donation app using the Stripe API and written with React Native, Styled Components, and Express

 ## Table of Contents